15 Therefore by Him let us continually offer the sacrifice of praise to God, that is, the fruit of our lips, giving thanks to His name.

 Every Christian is a believer-priest.

-In the New Testament, every believer is a priest (1 Pe 2:5), and he or she is royal priests at that (1 Pe 2:9).
+In the New Testament, every believer is a priest (1 Pe 2:5), and he or she is a royal priest at that (1 Pe 2:9).
 Christians today can bring sacrifices of praise to God.
 They can sacrifice their person (Ro 12:1).